Write. Belong. Be Read.

 Portfolio Development

-Two developmental meetings support manuscript progression and the critical commentary, with revision continuing between seminars
+Feedback and developmental meetings support manuscript progression, with revision continuing between seminars at the Manuscript Circle

 What you will Produce

-A polished creative portfolio of up to 5,000 words, publication in the Sahab Collective Journal and a critical commentary
+A polished creative portfolio of up to 5,000 words, and publication in the Sahab Collective Journal

 Format